AndraRaco/PAO/Pancakes restaurant/ReadMe.md

 # Pancakes restaurant Project

-It is a programme written in Java designed to help with a Pancake Restaurant administration.
+It is a programme written in Java designed to help with a Pancake restaurant.Restaurant administration.

 ## Describing the code